Operational Notice · Effective May 31, 2026

 Pillars 1–35 established that geometry governs reality from Imhotep’s pyramid to Tesla’s coil

-The neural-cosmic correspondence demonstrated that the human brain and cosmic web exhibit striking quantitative structural similarities
+The neural-cosmic correspondence showed that the human brain and cosmic web exhibit striking quantitative structural similarities

 January 2026 Webb lensing data produced one of the most detailed dark matter maps yet, resolving filamentary large-scale structure